1.0 Introduction

 Click BACK TO KEYS to navigate back.

-Keys by Type: Displays a list of keys categorized by type, along with the total count for each type and their color-coded PQC readiness status.
+Keys by Type: This section displays a list of keys categorized by type, along with the total count for each type and their color-coded PQC readiness status.

 The PQC Vulnerability by Resources Sunburst chart visually represents the distribution of resources across various levels of PQC readiness within your on-premises connection.